ascend-secure-processor/oram/README.txt

 	pinouts and can be used to generate an FPGA bitstream.
 Some examples are given in ../boards.

 -	Files with the extension *.vh are include files.
-Each include file may have a prefix 'Const', which indicates ...
-TODO
+If an include file has the suffix 'Local', it contains only derived constants/localparams -- i.e., you shouldn't modify it unless you know what you are doing.

 --------------------------------------------------------------------------------
 Citations